 GlobalData tracks drug-specific phase transition and likelihood of approval scores, in addition to indication benchmarks based off 18 years of historical drug development data.
 Attributes of the drug, company and its clinical trials play a fundamental role in drug-specific PTSR and likelihood of approval.

-BCA-101 is under development for the treatment of solid tumors like squamous cell lung cancer (SqCLC), squamous cell carcinoma of the head and neck (HNSCC), RAS wild-type microsatellite stable Colorectal carcinoma (RAS WT MSS CRC), squamous cell carcinoma of the anal canal (SCCAC), glioblastoma (GBM), gastric cancer, and any solid tumor with a KRAS G12D or G13D mutation any solid tumor with EGFR amplification including epithelial ovarian cancer, hepatocellular carcinoma (HCC), Anaplastic Thyroid Cancer (ATC) and pancreatic cancer.
-The drug candidate is fusion protein of a monoclonal antibody against EGFR with TGF beta 2 receptor fragment that binds and neutralizes TGF beta.
-It is developed based on technology platform which involves discovery and development of targeted immunoconjugates.
+BCA-101 is under development for the treatment of solid tumors like squamous cell lung cancer (SqCLC), squamous cell carcinoma of the head and neck (HNSCC), pancreatic cancer, colorectal cancer, squamous non-small cell lung cancer, metastatic or unresectable, recurrent, oropharyngeal cancer, oral cavity (mouth) cancer, hypopharyngeal cancer, laryngeal cancer, squamous cell carcinoma of the anal canal (SCCAC) and any solid tumor with a KRAS G12D or G13D mutation.
+The drug candidate is a fusion protein of a monoclonal antibody against EGFR with TGF beta 2 receptor fragment that binds and neutralizes TGF beta.
+It is being developed based on technology platform which involves discovery and development of targeted immunoconjugates.
 It is administered intravenously.
 It acts by targeting EGFR and TGF beta.
-This program was also under development for the treatment of infectious diseases.
+The drug candidate was also under development for the treatment of infectious diseases, hepatocellular carcinoma (HCC), anaplastic thyroid cancer (ATC).

 Bicara Therapeutics overview